 Search worldwide business periodicals for in-depth coverage of business and economic conditions, management techniques, theory, and practice of business, advertising, marketing, economics, human resources, finance, taxation, computers, and more.

 Abstracts in Anthropology covers a broad spectrum of significant, current anthropological topics from a vast number of periodicals.
 Provides a thorough coverage of anthropological scholarship in all its subfields: cultural anthropology, physical anthropology, archaeology, and linguistics.
 Covers 2001 to present.

-Academic Search Complete is a scholarly, full text database designed for academic institutions.
-The database includes full text for 5,300 publications as well as images, for nearly every academic field of study.
+Academic Search Ultimate is a scholarly, full text database designed for academic institutions.
+The database includes full text as well as images, for nearly every academic field of study.

 Access to Russian Archives is accessible free of charge via the World Wide Web, allowing students and scholars from anywhere in the world to quickly and efficiently identify important archival holdings related to their research or areas of interest.